katharina-beriault/Final_Project_Vegan-Snack-Recommender_Clustering/README.md

     - Using Kanban Board to save ressources and references

 2. **Web Scraping with BeautifulSoup**
-    - Creating a database and table within SQL-Workbench
+    - Scraping information from three different websites
-    - Writing the right queries to extract the information we need
+    - Writing functions to get the same data from each website

 3. **Preparing and exploring the data with Python**
     - Cleaning the scraped data and merging it into one dataframe
     - Exploring the data (statistically and visually)
-    - Performing data cleaning and data wrangling in Python

-4.  **Clustering the data with K means algorithm**
+4.  **Clustering the data with K-means algorithm**
+    - Scaling the data and fitting the model (Python)
-    - Fitting the models
+    - Analyzing the clusters (Tableau)
-    - Iterating on the models to get more optimized results

-5. **Presenting the results with Tableau**
+5. **Presenting the results with Tableau, Canva and Streamlit**
     - Producing documentation to make the project accessible
     - Building engaging presentations
-    - Including storytelling to my presentation

 ---------------------------------------------------------------------------------------------------------